 Concerned about buying an electronic drum set online without playing it first?
 You needn’t be.
 Online music instrument retailers like Sweetwater, Thomann, Guitar Center and Musician’s Friend offer hassle-free returns as standard, so you can purchase a kit, play it in the privacy of your home and send it back if it's not right.
 Most offer between 30-45 days to return an item, as long as it’s in original condition.

-Electronic drums (sometimes mistakenly called 'electric drums') have improved dramatically over the last decade or so, creeping ever closer to the experience of drumming on an acoustic drum set.
-From the physical hardware – which these days includes sturdy rack systems and responsive rubber or mesh pads – and the impressive trigger technology that ensures a sound plays when you strike each pad, the best electronic drum sets have never been better.
+Electronic drums (sometimes also called 'e-kits' or 'electric drums') have improved dramatically over the decades, and particularly in the last 10 years or so, shifting ever closer to the experience of playing an acoustic drum set.
+From the physical hardware – from robust and adjustable rack systems, to responsive rubber or mesh pads – and the clever trigger technology that ensures a sound plays when you strike a pad, the best electronic drum sets have never been better, or offered greater value for money.

 There are electronic drum sets to suit every type of player.
 Perhaps you want to practice regularly at home, but can't make too much noise?
 Or you could be a pro drummer who needs reliability, performance and control over your sound, whether you’re playing on stage or recording in the studio?
 There's definitely a kit here for your needs.